mdn/content/files/en-us/web/api/performance_api/resource_timing/index.md

 ## Resource size

 The {{domxref("PerformanceResourceTiming")}} interface has three properties that can be used to obtain size data about a resource.
-The {{domxref('PerformanceResourceTiming.transferSize','transferSize')}} property returns the size (in octets) of the fetched resource including the response header fields plus the response payload body.
+The {{domxref('PerformanceResourceTiming.transferSize','transferSize')}} property returns the size (in bytes) of the fetched resource including the response header fields plus the response payload body.

 The {{domxref('PerformanceResourceTiming.encodedBodySize','encodedBodySize')}} property returns the size (in octets) received from the fetch (HTTP or cache), of the _payload body_, **before** removing any applied content-codings. {{domxref('PerformanceResourceTiming.decodedBodySize','decodedBodySize')}} returns the size (in octets) received from the fetch (HTTP or cache) of the _message body_, **after** removing any applied content-codings.